Achievable logoAchievable logo

 Answer = B (narrow & expire)

-Premiums are not provided, but you can still determine the dominant leg on a vertical (price) call spread by identifying the option with the lower strike price.
-The short call has the lowest strike price, making it the dominant leg.
-Therefore, the following names apply to this spread:
+Even without premiums, you can identify the dominant leg in a vertical call spread by looking at the lower strike price.
+Here, the short call has the lower strike ($65), so it’s the dominant leg.
+That means this is a:

 • Bear call spread